BetterDiscord/docs/docs/themes/basics/selectors.md

 ### What is specificity?

 Specificity determines what styles take precedence in order to style elements.
 It's like a race condition in traditional programming but in this case, instead of racing against another function over time, you're racing against another style over how specifically you are targeting a given element.
-The style with the the *most* specific selector wins.
+The style with the *most* specific selector wins.
 Unless there is a tie, in which case the one that __appears later in the document__ wins.
 This is a specific wording, not to be confused with the idea that the one added latest-in-time to the page wins.
 But rather, the one appears last in the DOM tree of the `document`.

 ### Why do I need to know it?